Help Protect Arizona’s Habitats

 Habitat varies from species to species, but it encompasses all of the needs of that species.
 It is the total environment upon which a species depends.
 There are four basic elements: food, water, shelter and adequate space.
 Also included is the arrangement of the basic elements to one another.

-The survival of animals is often precarious and disturbances by humans can result in death.
+The survival of animals is often precarious, and disturbances by humans can result in death.
 Animals survive winter by eating summer plants and building critical fat reserves.
 OHVs can destroy critical foraging spaces, turning meadows into mud bogs and reducing survivability, this means staying on designated roads and trails.

 Streams are exceptionally fragile.
 Take extra precautions where trails ford streams.
 Traveling along banks or through stream beds causes stream sedimentation, a process where the stream fills with silt, soil and gravel.
 The pools that once contained fish and other aquatic species become nothing but moist sand.
 Go directly from an established trail to the trail on the opposite bank.